Photochemistry and Photobiology

 More detailed information on the submission of electronic artwork can be found at http://authorservices.wiley.com/bauthor/illustration.asp

 Color figures will be printed free of charge if determined scientifically necessary by the Editor.
 For printing of optional color, the Editorial Office will provide current costs.
-Use only CMYK color figures since RGB is not suitable for printing.
+Color art should be in RGB mode.